louis-young/symbols/README.md

 # Symbols

-An application to browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click, written in React.
+An application to browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click - written in React.

 ![Symbols](documentation/symbols.jpg)

 ## Description

-This is an application which allows you to browse, filter and search through HTML symbols and copy them to your clipboard quickly and easily.
+An application which to browse, filter and search through HTML symbols and copy them to your clipboard quickly and easily.

 ## Motivation

-I built this application to practice using TypeScript in React and to build a useful application.
+This was a TypeScript learning exercise that ended up encapsulating Cypress too.

 ### Available Scripts